ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 ## Working with broker accounts

+In order to upload to ENA, it is required to have the credentials of an ENA [Webin account](https://www.ebi.ac.uk/ena/submit/sra/#registration).
+The WEBIN_ID parameter makes use of the full username looking like: Webin-XXXXX.
+This is required when running the container.

+If you plan to offer this tool as a service to multiple users, then a brokering account is more suitable.

+> **_usegalaxy.be users_** don't need a Webin account.
+ELIXIR Belgium holds a brokering account with ENA which is used for all submissions.

 ## Submission to ENA
 Uploading [raw reads to ENA](https://ena-docs.readthedocs.io/en/latest/submit/general-guide.html) can be done using the website, webin-CLI or programmatically through curl commands.